-This pak choi with oyster sauce recipe is an absolute winner if you are looking for a healthy and light side dish to go with Asian food.
-It’s really flavoursome and takes around 10 minutes to make from start to finish!
-It’s also a great crowd pleaser and perfect to make as part of a Chinese buffet-style meal.
+This stir-fried pak choi with oyster sauce is an absolute winner if you are looking for a healthy and light side dish to go with Asian food.
+It’s unbelievably flavoursome and takes around 10 minutes to make from start to finish!
+It’s also a great crowd pleaser and perfect when served as part of a Chinese buffet-style meal.

 What is it?